Main Image

 There are three major types of continuous lighting bulbs: fluorescent, tungsten & LED.
 All types generate great results, so choosing which to use is mainly a matter of personal preference.

 Take your continuous lighting kit one step further by purchasing an adjustable power kit.
-An advantage to these kits are that you have even more control over how much the light source exudes in your environment.
-This will allow you to manually manipulate your light even more than just a one bulb continuous lighting kit.
+An advantage to these kits is that you have even more control over how much the light source exudes in your environment.
+This will allow you to manually manipulate your light even more than just a one-bulb continuous lighting kit.
 Utilize these kits so you won’t have to remove bulbs to adjust the amount of light you want.

 Take your continuous lighting kit one step further by purchasing an adjustable power kit.